course-details-portlet

 The candidate is expected at the completion of the course to:

-• have in-depth knowledge of innovative teaching and working methods in the physical education profession
+• have in-depth knowledge of progression in teaching and students learning in physical education

-• have in-depth knowledge of new theories and perspectives on motor development and learning that are relevant to physical education
+• have in-depth knowledge of theories and perspectives on learning relevant to physical education

 • have insight into perspectives on individual and environmental factors that limit or enable student activity in physical education